This add-on is operated by Ikayzo Inc.

 Though less portable it’s also possible to set local environment variables using

-Use Foreman to reliably configure and run the process formation specified in your app’s Procfile.
-Foreman reads configuration variables from an .env file.
-Use the following command to add the BOMBERMAN_API_KEY values retrieved from heroku config to
+heroku config.
+Use the following command to add the BOMBERMAN_API_KEY values retrieved from heroku config to your

 $ heroku config -s | grep BOMBERMAN_API_KEY >> .env $ more .env